pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 - Turn on RX (RX LED fast blink).
 - Turn on TX (RX LED solid, TX LED fast blink).
 - Wait for bind on the TX to complete (TX LED solid).
-- Make sure to set the RX_Num value for model match.
+- Make sure to set a uniq RX_Num value for model match.
 - Change option to 1 to use the global ID.
 - Do not touch option/RX_Num anymore.